PUBlished on

 Emerging Identity Threats: The Muddy Waters of Residential Proxies

-While the goals of various adversary groups may not change drastically over time, their TTPs will.
+While the goals of various adversary groups may not change drastically over time, their tactics, techniques, and procedures (TTPs) will.
 Effective techniques for initial access, post-authentication activity, and dwell time within a target tenant are an attacker’s bread and butter.
 The cliche of “emerging identity threats” is actually a blurred line between simple IOCs and cutting-edge techniques.

 In this blog post, we explore the unique aspects of residential proxies in identity phishing attacks.
 We’ll go over some IOCs you can check in your own environment and cover some strategies for detecting current and new trends in these attacks.